ethyca/fides/docs/fides/docs/guides/policies.md

           values:
             - user.derived.identifiable.biometric_health
         data_uses:
-          matches: ANY # And for any data use
+          matches: NONE # And for any data use
           values: []
         data_subjects:
           matches: ANY # And the data subject is a customer